POSTS TAGGED: Nexus Program

 Posted October 12, 2014 at 08:00 am by Jimmy McGee

 If you spend any amount of time reading or hanging out in the XDA Developers Forums, you will hear people talking about bricking the device.
 They warn you to be careful because doing this wrong could brick your device.
 The rumors of the Nexus 6 and Nexus 9 are swirling.
 With a Google event in the coming weeks, many people predict these devices will be announced.
 Of course the best part about Nexus devices is the ability to easily unlock their bootloaders.
 This allows you to root, unlock and install custom recoveries, so you can modify and test the Nexus devices to your heart’s content.

-Posted August 10, 2013 By: Will Verduzco
+Posted August 10, 2013 at 02:00 am by Will Verduzco

 Just a few days back, we covered the unfortunate news that official restore images for the new 2013 Nexus 7 were not yet available.
 Much speculation pointed towards Qualcomm as the underlying cause for the delay, given that such a trend was observed on previous Qualcomm-based Nexus devices.
 Thankfully, either due to a change of heart by Qualcomm or Google, the factory images are now available.
 Furthermore, the component drivers are now also available, so those looking to compile from source can do so with ease.

-Posted August 7, 2013 By: Will Verduzco
+Posted August 7, 2013 at 05:00 pm by Will Verduzco

 Now that’s a doozy, isn’t it?
 Before proceeding, let’s take a moment for that to better sink in.
 In addition to support from the AOSP, one of the hallmarks of the Nexus program has traditionally been the availability of factory restore images.
 This is more than a simple convenience for Nexus device owners.
 Rather, it allows for users to safely and reliably restore their devices to their factory state.